danielmc21/thefinancescientist/README.md

 # The Finance Scientist

-Welcome to my Personal Portfolio, I am Daniel Morales and created this small site to share with you some of my projects, articles and more.
+Welcome to my Personal Portfolio, I am Daniel Morales Chávez and created this small site to share with you some of my projects, articles authored by me and more.

 Feel free to contact me at [LinkedIn](https://www.linkedin.com/in/danielmc21/)